yybay/aicoe360/docs/_sources/index.rst.txt

   :alt: ART Logo
   :align: center

-The code of ART is on `GitHub`_ and the Wiki contains overviews of implemented explainability, fairness, and sensitivity assessments.
+The code of VALIANT is on `GitHub`_ and the Wiki contains overviews of implemented explainability, fairness, and sensitivity assessments.

 The library is under continuous development.
 Feedback, bug reports and contributions are very welcome!